-Or you can look at some recommendations from review sites like Clutch, UpCity or Expertise.
+Or you can look at some recommendations from review sites like Top Digital Agency, Clutch, UpCity, or Expertise.
 A word of caution, be careful if you use local notice boards such as Craigslist as postings on these platforms are not verified.

-And if you are still not sure about how to get the most out of your web designer don’t worry!
-Simply reach out and contact us.
+And if you are still uncertain how to get the most out of your web designer let’s talk!
 Our expert team will listen to you, answer your questions, and find the best way for your business to get the online presence you need.
 That is one of our specialties, after all!

 Did You Get the Most Out of Working With Your Web Designer?